rikdehoop/Truck_detection/brainstorm_bucket/readme.txt

 ________________________________________________________________________________________________________________

-BGT get parkeerspots in the wegdeel dataset, can be filtered out but maybe not complete in private areas
+BGT got parkeerspots in the wegdeel dataset, can be filtered out but maybe not complete in private areas